JokeVallen/Soul-Redemption/README.md

 # Soul-Redemption
-A game named SoulRedemption whose types are RPG and Rouglite.We will update it constantly.
+A game named Soul-Redemption whose types are RPG and Rouglite.We will update it constantly.